Overview of Glaucoma

 Medications and most laser surgeries (trabeculoplasty) modify the existing aqueous secretion and drainage system.

 Prophylactic IOP lowering in patients with ocular hypertension delays the onset of glaucoma.
-However, because the rate of conversion from ocular hypertension to glaucoma in untreated people is low, the decision to treat prophylactically should be individualized based on the presence of risk factors, magnitude of IOP elevation, and patient factors (ie, preference for medications vs surgery, medication adverse effects).
+However, because the rate of conversion from ocular hypertension to glaucoma is low, the decision to treat prophylactically should be individualized, based on the presence of risk factors, magnitude of IOP elevation, and patient factors (ie, preference for medications vs surgery, medication adverse effects).
 Generally, treatment is recommended for patients with IOP > 30 mm Hg even if the visual field is full and the optic nerve disk appears healthy because the likelihood of damage is significant at that IOP level.

 Key Points